Assatrua/my-tutorials-repo/tutorials/abap-connectivity-daemon-mqtt-bridge/abap-connectivity-daemon-mqtt-bridge.md

 ## Details
 ### You will learn
 - How to use ABAP Messaging Channels (AMC)
-- How to combine MQTT, AMC and ABAP Daemons
+- How to combine MQTASDT, AMC and ABAP Daemons